Author: Ameeba

 Conceptual Example Code

-Here is a conceptual example of how the vulnerability might be exploited.
-This is a sample HTTP request with a malicious payload:
+Below is a conceptual example of how this vulnerability might be exploited.
+This is a theoretical HTTP POST request, exploiting the lack of input sanitization of the http_casswd parameter:

 Overview